Volleyball

 She Can Coach!

 I coached women’s volleyball at the collegiate and international level for 26 years.
 As a young coach I read every coaching and business book I could find and attended as many coaching clinics and volleyball conventions I possibly could.
-While I was learning the X’s and O’s of my sport, great coaching ideas and various approaches to coaching, I finally realized everything I was reading about coaching was written by a male coach or about a male coach.
-You couldn’t find a book written by a female coach even though they were busy winning lots of national championships, Olympic Medals and World Championships.
+While I was learning the X’s and O’s of my sport, great coaching ideas, and various approaches to coaching, I finally realized that everything I was reading about coaching was written by a male coach or about a male coach.
+You couldn’t find a book written by a female coach even though they were busy winning lots of national championships, Olympic Medals, and World Championships.
 I wanted to know what those women were doing that made them successful.
-I had just finished working on a book, The Volleyball Coaching Bible, for Human Kinetics Publishing in 2003 and told the person I was working with was that they really needed to publish a book by successful women in coaching.
+I had just finished working on a book, The Volleyball Coaching Bible, for Human Kinetics Publishing in 2003 and told the person I was working with that they really needed to publish a book by successful women in coaching.
 They let me put together a proposal of topics and coaches I wanted in the book.
 I went after 20 of the top women coaches in college athletics to share their knowledge and ideas of what made them successful.

 She Can Coach!
 (2004) was both an invaluable guide for current female coaches and a recruiting tool for the next generation of female mentors.
 Unlike any book before it, this collection spoke directly on the topics that determine success in coaching by using the words and experiences of 20 of the most successful female coaches in 13 different sports: